 Aligner Cutouts for Bonded Buttons

-This technique involves making circular cutouts in the aligners so buttons or other similar auxiliaries can be bonded to the teeth.
-The buttons work as anchorage for an elastic that is attached to the buttons, one placed on a tooth in the maxillary arch and another on a tooth in the mandibular arch.
+This technique involves making semi-circular cutouts in the aligners so buttons or other similar auxiliaries can be bonded to the teeth.
+The buttons work as anchorage for an elastic that is attached to the buttons, (for example, one placed on a tooth in the maxillary arch and another on a tooth in the mandibular arch).
 The elastics pull the teeth into a certain direction (depending on where the buttons are placed) and is most commonly used to correct Class II and Class III malocclusions.